Bergen Light Rail: Stations

-Fifteen stations were built for the first stage, and five for the second stage.
-The stations and the visual profile of the system as a whole are designed by the Bergen-based design groups Cubus and Fuggi Baggi Design, and Copenhagen-based Kontrapunkt.
-The stations of the first two stages are at street level, with facilities for buying tickets and dynamic displays that show when the next tram will arrive.
+As of 2024, there are 35 stops along the two lines.
+The stations and the visual profile of the system as a whole were designed by the Bergen-based design groups Cubus and Fuggi Baggi Design, and Copenhagen-based Kontrapunkt.
+Most of the stations are at street level, and have facilities for buying tickets and feature dynamic displays that show when the next tram will arrive.
 The platforms have step-free access to the trams, allowing unhindered accessibility by wheelchairs and perambulators.

-The municipal government has permitted denser development around the stations, where it wants most new housing and commercial property to be built.
-Development projects for Slettebakken, Wergeland, Paradis and Lagunen have been announced by private developers.
-Many of the stations are in primarily residential areas, and the projects have met resistance from residents who fear that the character of their neighborhoods will be altered.
+The municipal government has encouraged (through planning permission) denser development around the stations, where it wants most new housing and commercial property to be built.
+Development projects for Slettebakken, Wergeland, Paradis, Lagunen, Sandsli, Kokstad and Mindemyren have been announced by private developers.
+Many of the stations are in primarily residential areas, and projects have met resistance from residents who fear that the character of their neighborhoods will be altered.